ionic-team/ionic-framework/BREAKING.md

 #### Datetime

-- The `pickerOptions` property has been removed.
-Use the `overlayOptions` property instead.
+The `ion-datetime` component has undergone a complete rewrite and uses a new calendar style.
+As a result, some of the properties no longer apply and have been removed.

-- The `monthNames`, `monthShortNames`, `dayNames`, and `dayShortNames` properties have been removed.
-Use the `locale` property instead.
+- The `pickerOptions` and `pickerFormat` properties have been removed since `ion-datetime` now uses a calendar style rather than a wheel picker style.

-- The `placeholder` property has been removed.
+- The `monthNames`, `monthShortNames`, `dayNames`, and `dayShortNames` properties have been removed. `ion-datetime` can now automatically format these values according to your devices locale thanks to the [Intl.DateTimeFormat API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).
+To set a specific locale, use the new `locale` property.

-- The `text` and `placeholder` Shadow Parts have been removed.
+- `ion-datetime` now displays the calendar inline by default, allowing for more flexibility in presentation.
+As a result, the `placeholder` property has been removed.
+Additionally, the `text` and `placeholder` Shadow Parts have been removed.

 #### Header